suned/stateless/README.md

 > [!NOTE]
 > `stateless.handle` depends on type annotations of the handler function to match abilities with handler functions.
 To use `stateless.handle` you must annotate the argument of the handler function with an appropriate ability.
+>
+> `stateless.handle` just uses `isinstance` to match abilities
+> with handlers, so handling abilities with type parameters may not work as expected.

 We can see in the revealed type how `handle(greet)` has eliminated the `Greet` ability from the effect returned by `hello_world`, and the type is now `Never`, meaning the new effect does not require any abilities.